 If the employee is working with another employer in the same status, the basis for classification will be "new concurrent employment."
 If the employee is changing employers and extending his or her current nonimmigrant status, the basis for classification will be "change of employer."

 Employees will sometimes request third-country processing in Canada or Mexico.
-This should generally be avoided.
+This should ordinarily be avoided.
 If visa processing is delayed for any reason, the employee risks being stuck in that country for an extended period of time.
 Third-country processing should be considered only if there are compelling circumstances preventing the visa application in the home country.

-Part five of Form I-129 asks for specific information about the employer and the proposed employment.
+Part 5 of Form I-129 asks for specific information about the employer and the proposed employment.
 If a certified Labor Condition Application (LCA) is required as part of the application process, the information in this section should be the same as the information in the LCA.
-The LCA case number will also need to be provided.
-This number is found at the bottom of the LCA.
+The LCA case number will also need to be provided; it's found at the bottom of the LCA.

 Employers are required to disclose whether a license is required from the federal government to release technology or technical data to a foreign employee.
-If the employer deals in technology that may warrant such a license, there should be a designated official within the organization to make this determination.
+If the employer deals in technology that might warrant such a license, there should be a designated official within the organization to make this determination.
 If there is no such official, the employer should consult with an attorney about how to complete this section.

 The I-129 petition must include a supplement that corresponds to the requested visa classification.
-These supplements are included in the Form I-129 packet.
+These are included in the Form I-129 packet.
 The employer does not need to submit supplement pages that are unrelated to the requested visa classification.

 See our guide to the required supplements for details on that step.